mining-visualizer/MVis-tokenminer/README.md

 ##### Visual Studio

 - Use Visual Studio to open `mvis-tokenminer.sln` located in the `build` directory.
-- Visual Studio will offer to convert the project files from 2013 format to 2015 format.  **Do not accept this!!**  Click Cancel to keep the projects using the VS2013 toolset.
+- Visual Studio may offer to convert the project files from 2013 format to 2015 format.  **Do not accept this!!**  Click Cancel to keep the projects using the VS2013 toolset.
 - Set `tokenminer` as the startup project by right-clicking on it in the project pane.
 - Build.
 Run